wallberg/blog/_drafts/review-acquiring-genomes.md

 ## Part Four.
 Consortia

-%{ include note.html content="Does this section discuss how during times of non-stasis different species may 'consort' by becoming desparate enough to try to mate, and occasionally succeed despite the low probability of doing so?" %}
+{% include note.html content="Does this section discuss how during times of non-stasis different species may 'consort' by becoming desperate enough to try to mate, and occasionally succeed despite the low probability of doing so?" %}

 ## Conclusion

+In the forward, what were Ernst Mayer's objections?

+> The authors refer to the act of symbiogenesis as an instance of speciation.
+Some of their statements might lead an uninformed reader to the erroneous conclusion that speciation is always due to symbiogenesis.
+This is not the case.
+Speciation--the multiplication of species--and symbiogenesis are two independent, superimposed processes.
+There is no indication that any of the 10,000 species of birds or the 4,500 species of mammals originated by symbiogenesis. {% cite margulisAcquiringGenomesTheory2002 -l xii %}

+{% include note.html content="Could the authors be suggesting that symbiogenesis is a precursor/foundation for speciation, rather than an immediate cause? " %}

+and

+> Another of the authors' evolutionary interpretations is vulnerable as well.
+They suggest that the incorporation of new genomes in cases of symbiogenesis restores the validity of the time-honored principle of inheritance of acquired characters (what is called "Lamarckian inheritance").
+This is not true.
+The two processes are entirely different. {% cite margulisAcquiringGenomesTheory2002 -l xiii %}

 A theory of the origins of species: certainly symbiogenesis is the foundation. microbes are the foundation of everything. species certainly are occur in a "punctuated" fashion